Last Updated on by

 This should be relatively easy to find at most grocery stores and comes in three sizes: seven ounces, 17.6 ounces, and 35.3 ounces.

-Similar to Fage Total, this one should be pretty easy to find at any store that sells yogurt.
+Similar to Fage Total, this greek yogurt should be pretty easy to find at any store that sells yogurt.
 It’s made with whole milk and triple-strained to make sure it’s as thick, creamy, and delicious as possible.
 You can get it in the 32 oz. size.

 This yogurt is vegetarian-friendly, kosher, free of artificial sweeteners and preservatives, gluten-free, and made only from non-GMO ingredients.
 The cows are not treated with rBST.
 If you’re mildly lactose intolerant, this may be a good option for you because it contains less than five percent lactose.